-- Structure the presentation
+- · Structure the presentation

-- Contextualize content
+- · Contextualize and tailor content

 - Involve the audience

 - Use visual aids

 - Prepare handouts

+- · Coordinate with colleagues

+- Be inclusive

-Training for Child Protection Staff in UN Field Missions 8
+Specialized Training Materials for Child Protection Staff in UN Peace Operations

-- Just as important as preparing a robust training is its delivery!
+- The way that you deliver training is just as important as careful preparation.
 Here are some practical tips for training delivery: - Structure the presentation.
 Start the presentation with a brief overview of the module's main points and conclude with a brief summary. - Contextualize content.
-Share facts, trends and experiences from the specific mission context and the region where trainees are deployed. - Involve the audience.
-Ask participants questions about their views and experiences and use interactive exercises and methods, particularly for longer sessions (e.g. simulations, role plays, small group discussions with debriefing). - Use visual aids.
-Reinforce key points and illustrate complex concepts by using multimedia and visual aids (e.g. photos, movies, graphs, whiteboard, etc.), reinforce key points and illustrate complex concepts. - Provide handouts.
-Use handouts that include key information related to the presentation (e.g. trends, guidelines, checklists) and contact details of the relevant child protection focal point(s).
+Share facts, trends and experiences from the specific mission context and the region where trainees are deployed. - Tailor content to the audience.
+Talk about their specific roles in child protection and how child protection connects to their everyday work. - Involve the audience.
+Ask participants questions about their views and experiences and use interactive exercises and methods, particularly for longer sessions (e.g., simulations, role plays, small group discussions with debriefing). - Use visual aids.
+Reinforce key points and illustrate complex concepts by using multimedia and visual aids (e.g., photos, films, graphs, whiteboards, etc.). - Provide handouts.
+Use handouts that include key information related to the presentation (e.g., trends, guidelines, checklists) and contact details of the relevant child protection focal point(s).
 When possible, this should be coordinated with the Gender unit and SEA focal point to develop common tools or handouts.